Points of Pride

 The Colonial School District ranks among the best public school districts in the Southeastern Pennsylvania, Southern New Jersey, Maryland and Delaware region.
 For our high school students, participation rates and achievement on Advanced Placement exams and National College Entrance Assessments are higher than state, national and global averages.
 Elementary and middle school students score among the best in Montgomery County and Pennsylvania on state assessments.

 - PWHS offers more Advanced Placement courses than most public and private high schools in the region.
+In May 2016, 325 PWHS students participated in 543 AP exams.
+Eighty percent earned a score of 3.0 or higher.

 - Colonial students traditionally fare well in state and national competitions.
 Since 2013, District students have won eight first-place trophies at the Technology Student Association National Conference.